A website template for academics

 • Consistent and attractive About me page

-I encourage the use of this webpage as a template for your own academic website.
+I encourage using this webpage as a template for your academic website.
 The remainder of this document describes how to do this.
 Broadly speaking, there are three steps:

 Fork and build